knetikmedia/knetikcloud-csharp-net20-client/docs/PaymentsApi.md

 <a name="paymentauthorization"></a>
 # **PaymentAuthorization**
-> ModelPaymentAuthorizationResource PaymentAuthorization (ModelPaymentAuthorizationResource request)
+> PaymentAuthorizationResource PaymentAuthorization (PaymentAuthorizationResource request)

 Authorize payment of an invoice for later capture